-November 1 marks my 20th anniversary as Executive Director of the Society for Contemporary Craft.
+November 1 marks my 20th anniversary as Executive Director of Contemporary Craft.
 Where has the time gone?
 As I reflect back on the last two decades, one of things I am most proud of is our 20-year-long Museum/School Partnership program, launched as a pilot early in 1996 with support from the Grable Foundation.

 Offered at South Brook Middle School in Brookline, the program provides long-term, intensive exposure to the arts for all students through craft residencies in the classroom: Quilted Traditions with Tina Williams Brewer (sixth-grade), The Talisman Project with Gerry Florida (seventh-grade), and Woodturned Bowls and Pens with Linda Van Gehuchten (eighth-grade).
 The residencies feature arts-infused curricula that use art as a mechanism to engage students, enhance learning in core subjects, develop critical thinking, and foster lifelong creativity.